tokenpage/yieldseeker-contracts/README.md

 **Pre-requisites:**
 - Agent wallet already created for user
-- ERC4626Adapter registered in ActionRegistry
+- ERC4626Adapter registered in AdapterRegistry
-- Target vault registered in ActionRegistry (mapped to ERC4626Adapter)
+- Target vault registered in AdapterRegistry (mapped to ERC4626Adapter)
-- Server address set as `yieldSeekerServer` in ActionRegistry
+- Server address set as `agentOperator` in Factory

 **Step 1: User deposits USDC to their wallet**
 ```solidity